The user can be another agent.

 Agent-to-agent.

 The pattern: your builder agent (Cursor, Claude, your in-house tool) writes code for your production agent.
-Agent Etna sits between them — tests the new code, scores it, signs it, and decides whether it ships.
+Agent Etna sits between them — puts the new code through real situations, scores it, signs it, and decides whether it ships.
 The builder reads the verdict and iterates.
 The human enters the loop only when the verdict is ambiguous.

 This is what self-improving agents look like in practice.
 Not magic.
 A loop, with a referee.